OmniArch: Building Foundation Model For Scientific Computing: Experiments

 As shown in Table \ref{tab:zero_shot}, nRMSE scores indicate that all models, except OmniArch, tend to underperform in zero-shot transfer.
 This suggests that OmniArch's use of Fourier Encoders and unified training approach enhances its ability to generalize across different PDEs.
 By leveraging flexible grid inputs and dynamic observation windows during pre-training, OmniArch effectively captures the underlying physics of the observed field states, which may not be adequately addressed by methods adhering strictly to explicit grid and temporal dependencies.
+The 4-7× error reduction compared to MPP in zero-shot scenarios (Table~\ref{tab:zero_shot}) indicates that OmniArch has learned transferable physical operators rather than dataset-specific patterns.
+The success on shock-dominated flows (Shock, KH)—notoriously difficult for neural methods—demonstrates that frequency-domain representations capture discontinuities more effectively than spatial approaches.

-\textbf{In-Context Learning.} After auto-regressively pre-trained on various dynamic systems, we observe that OmniArch could learn neural operators within the observations of several time steps, which is similar to the in-context learning in Large Language Models.
+\textbf{In-Context Learning.} After autoregressively pre-trained on various dynamic systems, we observe that OmniArch could learn neural operators within the observations of several time steps, which is similar to the in-context learning in Large Language Models.
 Here, we define the given time-series of observations as \textit{PDE Prompt}.
 Our approach varies the prompt length from 2 tokens (derived from a 50 time step interval) to 100 tokens (from a 1 time step interval).
-As indicated in Figure \ref{fig:dynamic_inference}, longer prompts yield higher precision with less variance, while shorter prompts can expedite inference by up to 10 times compared to full-length prompts.
 More details are in Appendix~\ref{app:efficient_inference}.

 \textbf{Fine-tuning for Inverse Problems.} Demonstrating a model's capability to infer hidden physical parameters from known equations is a critical test of its ability to learn underlying physics.
 The results in Table \ref{tab:inverse_problem_1} demonstrate that OmniArch outperforms MPP in parameter estimation tasks, with lower RMSE values indicating more accurate predictions.
 Models trained from scratch yield the highest errors, underscoring the effectiveness of our fine-tuning approach.
 This evidence supports the notion that OmniArch is not only proficient in forward simulations but also exhibits superior performance in deducing hidden dynamics within complex systems.
 More details are in Appendix~\ref{sec:inverse_problem}.